 Working and Living in New York

 Working and living in New York is not easy.
 I am often asked how I managed to move to the US.
 I always give the same answer: it is difficult.
-Getting a visa can be complicated, especially when it comes to a work visa.
+Getting a New York visa can be complicated, especially when it comes to a work visa.
 Without a residence permit (Green Card) or a visa granted by the government of the United States, you will not be able to get a job and stay in New York legally.

 Living in New York

 Living in New York is a dream for many.
 It was for me, at least!
 Needless to say it wasn’t easy.
-If you are an Auatralian citizen, you will be able to stay in the US for a maximum of 90 days with an ESTA.
+If you are an EU citizen, you will be able to stay in the US for a maximum of 90 days with an ESTA.
 Please note that the ESTA does not give you the right to work in the United States.

 What did I do?
 I went to New York with my savings and I stayed there for three months.
 During my first stay I couldn’t work (I didn’t have a work visa), but I got to know the city very well.